SebMouren/command-line-api-wiki/Concepts.md

 ```

 In the first of these examples, a parse error resulted because the input "not-an-int" could not be converted to an `int`.
 In the second example, too many arguments were passed to `--int-option`.
 This is an example of an arity error. `--int-option` has an arity of exactly one (`ArgumentArity.ExactlyOne`), meaning that if the option is specified, a single argument must also be provided.

+In the sample below, intOption has a default of 42.

 Boolean options, sometimes called "flags", have an arity of `ArgumentArity.ZeroOrOne`.
 This is because all of the following are valid ways to specify a `bool` option: